drduh/macOS-Security-and-Privacy-Guide/README.md

 ### Privoxy

-Consider using [Privoxy](https://www.privoxy.org/) as a local proxy to filter Web browsing traffic.
+Consider using [Privoxy](https://www.privoxy.org/) as a local proxy to filter Web traffic.

-**Note** macOS proxy settings are not universal; apps and services may not honor system proxy settings.
-Ensure the application you wish to proxy is correctly configured and verify connections don't leak.
-Additionally, it may be possible to configure the *pf* firewall to transparently proxy all traffic.

-A signed installation package for privoxy can be downloaded from [silvester.org.uk](https://silvester.org.uk/privoxy/Macintosh%20%28OS%20X%29/) or [Sourceforge](https://sourceforge.net/projects/ijbswa/files/Macintosh%20%28OS%20X%29/).
-The signed package is [more secure](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/65) than the Homebrew version, and attracts full support from the Privoxy project.

-Alternatively, install and start privoxy using Homebrew:
+Install and start privoxy using Homebrew:

 ```console
 brew install privoxy